How to choose a home theatre projector

 We carry ceiling mounts for most of our projectors, so that part is straightforward.
-But, the projector also needs AC power, plus a video connection from any source you want to feed to it.
-It's not a problem for new construction, or if you're remodeling, but trickier in a finished room (especially if there's not an attic overhead).
+But the projector also needs AC power, plus a video connection from any source you want to feed to it.
+It's not a problem for new construction, or if you're remodeling, but installation is trickier in a finished room (especially if there's not an attic overhead).

 Check out our guide to in-wall wiring for installation tips, or consider a projector with wireless HDMI.

 A projector's image can be raised for table placement, and similarly lowered for ceiling mounting.
 Note that for ceiling mounting, you typically flip the projector upside-down.

 As the illustration above shows, a projector's image doesn't follow the lens precisely.
 The image is offset a bit to allow placement on a table or ceiling mounting.

 As you compare projector features and performance, it's also a good idea to keep a few installation issues in mind.
 First, try to have at least a rough idea of how large an image you want to project.
 That will affect the distance between the projector and your screen.